atlarge-research/continuum/README.md

 ## Part 3: Deploy Continuum with OpenFaaS
 1. Start Continuum with Kubernetes and OpenFaaS, while inside the Continuum repository: `python3 main.py configuration/openfaas-cloud.cfg`.
 Wait for this to complete.
+2. Open an SSH tunnel in a new terminal:
+    1. To the headnode of the cluster, from your local computer: `ssh -L 3000:192.168.ZZZ.2:3000 asci-nX-Y@al01.anac.cs.vu.nl -i <path to your public key>`, using the X and ZZZ from step 1.
+    3. From the headnode to the specific machine: `ssh -L 3000:192.168.ZZZ.2:3000 nodeX`, using the X and ZZZ from step 1.
-2. This time, no application has started yet.
+2. No application has started yet in step 1.
 We will do that now.
 Go to `cd DS-serverless/deployment`.
 Here we will start the serverless functions inside our Kubernetes / OpenFaaS cluster, and monitor the state of the applications.
 Do `pyinfra inventory.py deploy.py`.
 If it crashes during execution, execute this command again (this may sometimes happen).
 If it still doesn't work after several retries, please contact the teaching staff.
 3. If you used the correct SSH commands noted at the start of this demo, you should open the following URL in your browser on your local computer: `http://localhost:3000`.
 This will open the Grafana dashboard that visualizes the state of your cluster and the applications running in your cluster.
 Log in with username and password `admin`, skip creating a new password, go to the dashboard (the icon with the 4 boxes in the left navigation bar), and under Default open Function Dashboard DS2022.
 This will show you a live view of the resource usage of each application.
 Each application has a different resource usage, and you can inspect how these applications affect each other.
 4. You can also go to "Logs Fibonacchi" under Dashboard, which shows the average execution time per serverless function, split up per application.
 Can you see the variation in execution time?
 Why would this happen?
 5. Go back to the Continuum repository, and run OpenFaas at the edge: `python3 main.py configuration/openfaas-edge.cfg`.
 Now repeat steps 2-4.
 Can you see any differences?